the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-After all, it has to be a function that is passed to the element's handler.
+A function has to be passed to the element's handler.
 As an example, try this code instead:

-{title="src/App.js",lang="javascript"}
+{title="src/App.js",lang=javascript}
 ~~~~~~~~
 class App extends Component {